arkay991/Demo-CloudSurvey/Demo.md

 	_Creating a new Web Site using the Command-Line Tool_

+	> **Note:** If you experience any issues while executing this step, you can create the Web Site and configure the Git repository as explained in <a href=https://www.windowsazure.com/en-us/develop/nodejs/tutorials/create-a-website-(mac)>this link</a>.

 	> **Speaking point:**
 	> Now let's add the files to the Git repository and push them, in order to get them running on the cloud.